Friday, February 13, 2015

 Okay, on the Jeb side, or the Republican side.
 I know *plenty* of republicans who are thoughtful, well considered, honorable, decent and generous folks.
 I mean that.
 I've been deep inside that world.
 But, the power-brokers on that side are -and I mean this in the literal (old-school literal) sense- insane.
 There are folks who wield immense power on the republican side of the aisle who -if you take them at their word- believe that the world is only 5000 years old, and at the same time sit the boards of major fossil fuel outfits.
 Further, these are the kind of folks who will say with no sense of irony that not only is the world 5000 years old, but that God put that oil in the ground for us to use.
 These are the folks writing, or at least funding the writing of the papers that become our countries domestic energy policy.
 Setting aside a list and litany of sins that just goes on practically forever, this and this alone should be reason to stop and take a careful few moments to consider if these are really the people who should be setting the road map for the US in the 21st century.
 The answer is quickly arrived at.
 No. Further, there are folks on that side of things who pretty much -as is shown by their actions- feel that anyone who is worth at least ten million dollars is prima facie a 'good person' and anyone who doesn't have a measurable net worth is de-facto 'worthless' at least in part because God hath Ordained and therefore underwritten and blessed the former with their money, and the latter with their curse.
 Yes, there are folks who actually believe this, and act upon it.
 But let's just set aside the religion hot-potato for a moment, and look at the facts:

-Money talks, BS walks as they say.
-So, the party of 'small government' directly supports and is therefore supported by the 'prison industry' and just as aside, the very concept of private prisons is an anathema of a free society.
+The party of 'small government' directly supports and is therefore supported by the 'prison industry' and just as aside, the very concept of private prisons is an anathema to a free society.
 Further, these are the same folks who seek to legislate such ethereal concepts as morality, the extremely private and personal aspects of life such as one's sexual inclinations.
 These are the folks who have mandated the surveillance society that we are becoming.
 They support and are supported by the increasingly militarized police state that we are becoming.
 Ex Parte Milligan, Posse Comitatus, and other such legal protections that some of us grew up under are increasingly difficult to identify in this new world.
 Every time it seems that something actually manages to make it up to the Supreme Court of the United States to affirm our rights under law as citizens as defined and enumerated in the Bill of Rights, it seems that we the people lose.
 And these folks who claim to favor individual freedoms and small government rise up in applause.

 I don't know if you read "Game Change: Obama and the Clintons, McCain and Palin, and the Race of a Lifetime", but I did, and it was a real eye-opener.
 I recommend it before you start making choices concerning the character of the person you are willing to support for the office of chief executive of the US.
 This isn't about policy, it's about popularity and it's about power, and nothing else.